ReSteGuy/RedWare/README.md

 Redstone Guy's software website with exe version of RedWare

-Go to the website!:
+Go to the website!: No releases currently.

-Download of the latest version:
+Download of the latest version: No releases currently.